 “topical, humorous and, at times, tragic scenarios take the audience through a gamut of emotions … powerful and moving” – The Evening Chronicle

 Clyde and Clint are inseparable, like proper brothers … but not quite.
-A monologue about a very special boy, his brother, his mother and the local papergirl Jinny in her denim skirt and with and her wonky wheel wheely bag.
+A monologue about a very special boy, his brother, his mother and the local papergirl.

-First produced by Live Theatre as part of ‘Boys on the Edge’ in March 2011, CLINT was directed by Rosie Kellagher.
+First produced by Live Theatre as part of ‘Boys on the Edge’ in March 2011.
+CLINT was performed by David Tute and directed by Rosie Kellagher.